Artists Rights

 Scarlet Witch trading card (1992 Marvel)

 I did always wish I could draw better.
-I’d look at my favorite Marvel Masterpiece™️ trading cards [1] and comics, and practice drawing the characters.
-My brother could invent and draw new characters, it was amazing.
-I drew a few cool drawings but when it came time to create my own super-hero — well lets just say he looked better in my head.
+I’d look at my favorite Marvel Masterpiece trading cards [1] and comics, and practice drawing the characters.
+My brother could even invent and draw his own original characters as a youngster, it was amazing to behold.
+I drew a few cool copies but when it came time to create my own super-hero — well lets just say “Dogman” looked better in my head than on paper.

 On one hand